Please select a partnership to see additional information:

-- Staff and carers are alert to the risks of harm to children in the external environment from people prepared to exploit the additional vulnerability of children living away from home.
+- Staff and carers are alert to the risks of harm to children in the external environment from people who may exploit the additional vulnerability of children living away from home.

-At the Strategy Discussion/Meeting it should be decided which local authority should take responsibility for the next steps, which may include an Assessment and Section 47 Enquiries.
+At the Strategy Discussion/Meeting it must be decided which local authority will take responsibility for the next steps, which may include an Assessment and/or Section 47 Enquiries.

 When the concerns relate to a child placed in a foster home outside the area of the responsible local authority.
 See Children and Families Moving Across Local Authority Boundaries procedure.